Barquena/WebProjects/README.md

 # WebProjects
-This repository is dedicate to catalog my solution for the FreeCodeCamp responsive web design certification
+This repository is dedicate to catalog my solutions for the FreeCodeCamp responsive web design certification